-ThetaStation is an opto-mechanical tool designed to perform site-selective light delivery with OptogeniX tapered fibers.
-Selection of the emitting sub-region of a Lambda fiber (or the active optical window of a Sigma fiber) is achieved by manual operation of a micrometric screw.
+ThetaStation is an opto-mechanical tool designed to perform spatial selective light delivery with OptogeniX tapered fibers.
+Selection of the emitting sub-region of a Lambda fiber is achieved by manual operation of a micrometric screw.

-Position and size of light emitting sub-regions of Lambda fibers (or windows emission properties of Sigma fibers), and transmission efficiency need to be calibrated as a function of the micrometer screw position.
+Position and size of light emitting sub-regions of Lambda fibers, and transmission efficiency need to be calibrated as a function of the micrometer screw position.
 LASER sources are recommended for Optogenetic stimulation.

 Transmission efficiency decreases with the position of the micrometric screw from 0mm to end of working range.
 Values of maximum transmission efficiency achieved with a specific laser source and recommended input patch cord and output fiber types (NA/core size) are reported in the table below and can be used for estimating the transmission efficiency achievable with other laser sources with wavelength in the 400 – 490nm interval.